eclipse-hono/hono/site/content/api/Device-Registration-API.md

 weight = 425
 +++

-The *Device Registration API* is used to make Hono aware of devices that will connect to the service and send telemetry data.
+The *Device Registration API* is used to make Eclipse Hono&trade; aware of devices that will connect to the service and send telemetry data.
 It can be used by *Protocol Adapters* to register devices that are not directly connected to Hono using an AMQP 1.0 connection.
 *Solutions* and other consumers may use the API to obtain information about a single device that is registered to Hono.
 <!--more-->